Ukraine-Russia crisis: What to know in the escalating crisis

 THE LATEST BRITISH WARNINGS

-British Prime Minister Boris Johnson said he was preparing to speak to Ukrainian President Volodymyr Zelenskyy and "offer him the support of the United Kingdom.”
+British Prime Minister Boris Johnson said he was preparing to speak to Zelenskyy and "offer him the support of the United Kingdom.”

 Earlier, Britain’s defense secretary, Ben Wallace, urged Putin to turn away from military action and pursue diplomacy not just for the sake of Ukrainians but to prevent Russian deaths.